abnermtj/Cheruton/GodotNotes.md

 Orientation mode is the default game orientation in mobile.
 TIP, import 2x higher rest sprites for the different screens resolutions and use DISABLED
 ## TROUBLESHOOTING
-If a sprite is invisible, you may have dragged and dropped it in, you need to load from godot itself using the import button.
-Might be need to restart godot if the background is just black.
-May be a problem with amd
+Invisible sprite and blue background due to my graphics card, try to use desktop instead.

-## Learning From Dead
+## Learning From DeadLoc
-Things to know
+Things to know: <br/>
         SETGET
         Whenever the value of variable is modified by an external source (i.e. not from local usage in the class) , the setter function will be called.
 This happens before the value is changed.
         The setter must decide what to do with the new value.
         Vice versa, when variable is accessed (externally), the getter function must return the desired value.
         Below lets you define these functions

         ```
         var variable = value setget setterfunc, getterfunc
         var variable = value setget setterfunc  # also valid getter is ommited